GuOrg/Gu.Wpf.Geometry/README.md

 ```

 ## AngularGradient
-A gradient that changes value along the anlge.
+A gradient that changes value along the angle.
 Perhaps useful for spinners.

 ```xaml
 <UserControl ...